 Jacalyn Duffin, MD, PhD, is a hematologist and historian who held the Hannah Chair of the History of Medicine at Queen’s University from 1988 to 2017.

-A former President of both the American Association for the History of Medicine and the Canadian Society for the History of Medicine, she is the author of eight books and many articles, holds several awards for teaching and research.
+A former President of both the American Association for the History of Medicine and the Canadian Society for the History of Medicine, she is the author of nine books and many articles, holds several awards for teaching and research.
 She is a Member of the Order of Canada (2020) and a Fellow of both the Royal Society of Canada and the Canadian Academy of Health Sciences.
 In May 2019, she received the Lifetime Achievement Award of the AAHM (from historians) and was inducted into the Canadian Medical Hall of Fame (from physicians).
 A supporter of medical humanities, she has been a contributing editor of the online Literature, Arts and Medicine database since 1995.